 During that decisive conversation in 2017, Pari’s mother told her it wasn’t too late to chase a dream.
 Pari’s father, Ian, agreed.

-“One thing my dad always said was, ‘You could choose not to pursue being a vet because you feel like it’s too late.
-But, four years from now you’ll still be 33 — either with a veterinary degree or without one.’”
+“My dad always said, ‘You could choose not to pursue being a vet because you feel like it’s too late.
+But, four years from now, you’ll still be 33 — either with a veterinary degree or without one.’”

 Pari decided to go for it.
 She researched what it would take to get into vet school and surveyed her options.
-Her first step: enrolling in a chemistry class at TMU.
-“I’d never taken chemistry in high school, so I really knew nothing about it,” Pari says.
+Her first step was enrolling in a chemistry class at TMU.
+“I’d never taken chemistry in high school, so I knew nothing about it,” Pari says.
 “I took it, and it was like, ‘Oh, I can do this.’
 So I kept going.”

 At times, Pari’s schedule was relentless.
 She was simultaneously working full-time as an executive assistant at Master’s, finishing her graduate degree at CSUN and taking science classes.
 But she’d grown accustomed to balancing work and school, and it helped, she says, that her boss at TMU, Dr. John Stead, was supportive and flexible.

-Pari planned lunch breaks at odd hours in order to attend class.
-Sometimes she left work early for an evening lab and returned to the office later that night to finish her shift.
-Then she drove home and did homework for courses like organic chemistry and microbiology.
+Pari planned lunch breaks at odd hours to attend class.
+Sometimes, she left work early for an evening lab and returned to the office later that night to finish her shift.
+Then, she drove home and did homework for courses like organic chemistry and microbiology.

 Her smarts and dedication caught the attention of Dr. Joe Francis, dean of TMU’s School of Science, Mathematics, Technology & Health.